Sloe gin is one of many fruity gins that have started becoming popular again thanks to the gin revival we’ve seen in the last few years.

 The flavour of the gin base will also affect the final flavour of your sloe gin, you might get herby, spicy and even a nutty flavour alongside what the sloes give you.

 If you’ve been following my drink recipes, we’ve had so many this year alone, in fact, I can probably open a fruity gin shop now!
 If only they didn’t get drunk so quickly!
-This past summer, we’ve made quite a few infusions, just click on the images below for the individual recipes:
+This past summer, we’ve made quite a few infusions, just head on over to the Drinks Page for them.

 Sloe Gin Recipe